 Starting the Process to Earn Award Miles

-Before jumping into ways to earn award miles, I am going to cover some basics for those who may not be familiar with air travel and related programs and terms.
+Before jumping into ways to earn award miles, I will cover some basics for those who may not be familiar with air travel and related programs and terms.

 For those new to award miles, the first step is to join an airline’s loyalty program, which is generally free.
 These are the award programs for America’s 3 legacy carriers:

 What are partner airlines?
-In a nutshell, airlines that belong to the same team, known as an alliance.
-These alliances are beneficial to travelers as they provide more routes and connections, shared lounges, integrated frequent flyer programs, and reciprocal status benefits.
-Note that not all airlines are part of an alliance.
+Partner airlines are carriers that belong to the same team, more commonly referred to as an “alliance”.
+These alliances benefit travelers by providing more routes and connections, shared lounges, integrated frequent flyer programs, and reciprocal status benefits.
+Note that not all airlines are members of alliances.

 Alliances allow travelers to redeem award miles on partner airlines.
-For example, I can use AAdvantage award miles to book flights offered by airlines that are part of the Oneworld Alliance.
-For more information, check out the website for your frequent flier program.
+For example, I can use AAdvantage miles to book flights on Oneworld Alliance member airlines, like British Airways or Iberia.

 This table highlights some key points related to American Airlines’ award miles and loyalty points.